operator-playground-io/community-jaeger-operator-tile/tutorials/distributedtracing-microservices-using-jaeger.md

 ```
 http://##DNS.ip##:Port
 ```
-Note: We retrieve the "Port" value using Step 7.
+Note: We retrieved the "Port" value using Step 7.

 ![](_images/services-ui.PNG)